 Your privacy is very important to us

-At Patelco, your personal and financial information are secure and we are committed to respecting your right to privacy and protecting your personal information.
+At Patelco, your personal and financial information are secure, and we are committed to respecting your privacy and protecting your personal information.
 We have more protective privacy practices than many other financial institutions, including not selling your data – this is another way we are looking out for your financial well-being.

 Important security reminder

 Although Patelco may contact you for a specific reason, we will never ask you to verify or update detailed personal or account information over the phone, via a link in an email, or through text messaging.
-If you receive a request to update specific account information from someone claiming to represent Patelco, it's fraudulent, and you should notify us immediately.
-You can report fraud by calling us at 800.358.8228 or by sending us an email firstname.lastname@example.org.
+If you receive a request to update specific account information from someone claiming to represent Patelco, it's fraudulent and you should notify us immediately.
+You can report fraud by calling 800.358.8228 or emailing email@example.com.

 Federal Privacy Notice

 The security of your personal and financial information is our highest priority.
 Read our Federal Privacy Notice Form (PDF) to learn how we use and protect your information.
 Please note that this form is only for Patelco members.

 California Privacy Form